GUIDE RATING

 Skills: You can keep your magic, I have laser beams!

 Laser: This skill is a very important skill throughout the game, but much more important early game when it deals enough damage to kill a hero when paired with Heat Seeking Missile and a few auto-attacks.
 It should be maxed first along with Heat Seeking Missile to maximize its usefulness.
 Remember: The blinding effect of Laser is extremely effective against right-clickers.
+In the case that you're being chased by one hero, blind them and TP out.

 Heat Seeking Missile: This skill is most useful early game, when heroes are squishier and susceptible to ganks.
 It should be used in conjunction with Laser, or if you have sight on a hero who's running away (Heat Seeking Missile has a very large range).

 March of the Machines: As I mentioned before, this skill is best used for pushing lanes in conjunction with Boots of Travel.
 Simply TP to a lane, cast March of the Machines on the enemy creepwave, Rearm, cast it again, TP home, and repeat.
-You will have piles of gold and your enemies's towers in no time.
+You will have piles of gold and your enemies's towers in absolutely no time.

 Rearm: This skill is what makes Tinker, Tinker.
 It effectively takes most every item and skill of yours off of cooldown (Except for a select few, which are Black King Bar, Arcane Boots, Helm of the Dominator, Hand of Midas, Refresher Orb, Linken's Sphere and Necronomicon).
 Used correctly, it will tear your foes to pieces and have them crawling on the ground like a pig, begging to be blinded with a Laser.